-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+Domestic abuse can encompass a wide range of behaviours and may involve a single incident or a pattern of incidents.
+Abuse may be, but is not limited to, psychological, physical, sexual, financial, or emotional harm.

 Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+They may see, hear, or experience the effects of abuse at home, and/or may suffer abuse within their own intimate relationships (known as teenage relationship abuse).
+All of these experiences can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.